 Infertility is not just a woman's concern.
-Half the time, a male factor causes or is a part in the problem.
+Half the time, a male factor causes or plays a part in the problem.
 Many couples have more than 1 factor that plays a role.

 In a few cases, a cause for infertility can’t be found.

-If you think you are not able to get pregnant, see your healthcare provider soon.
-The age of the woman and how long you have been trying to get pregnant may affect treatment.
+If you think you're not able to get pregnant, see your healthcare provider soon.
+Your age and how long you've been trying to get pregnant may affect treatment.

 Many things can cause infertility.
 It can be a problem in the female reproductive system.
 It can be a problem in the male reproductive system.
 Or it may be both.
 Below are things that can affect fertility.